newsguildny/times-tech-guild-sl-2022/slides.md

 Notes:

+- So one of the tools we decided to develop to help us go public was a website
 - The first two jobs are jobs that every website has:
   - Make it clear the tone ond personality of the website owners
   - Provide information in a structured and accessible way